-Governance Structure Reporting Principles Reporting Boundary Chairman's Statement
+Governance Structure Reporting Principles Reporting Boundary Chairman's Statement Reporting Principles Reporting Framework and Boundary

-Reporting Principles

-Reporting Framework and Boundary

-Index Table of ESG Reporting Guide of SEHK (II)
+Index Table of ESG Reporting Guide of the SEHK (II)

-"Comply or explain" Provision Subject Areas, Aspects, General Disclosures and KPIs Description Sections/Remarks A. Environmental Aspect A1: Emissions General Disclosure Information on: a) the policies; and b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
+"Comply or explain" Provision Subject Areas, Aspects, General Disclosures and KPIs Description Sections/Remarks A. Environmental Aspect A1: Emissions General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and GHG emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
 A1.
 Emissions KPI A1.1 The types of emissions and respective emissions data.
 A1.
-Emissions - Air Pollutant Emissions KPI A1.2 Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas emissions (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+Emissions - Air Pollutant Emissions KPI A1.2 Direct (Scope 1) and energy indirect (Scope 2) GHG emissions (in tonnes) and intensity.
 A1.
-Emissions - GHG Emissions KPI A1.3 Total hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+Emissions - GHG Emissions KPI A1.3 Total hazardous waste produced (in tonnes) and intensity.
 A1.
-Emissions - Waste Management - Hazardous Waste (not applicable and explained) KPI A1.4 Total non-hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+Emissions - Waste Management - Hazardous Waste (not applicable and explained) KPI A1.4 Total non-hazardous waste produced (in tonnes) and intensity.
 A1.
-Emissions - Waste Management - Non-hazardous Waste KPI A1.5 Description of emissions target(s) set and steps taken to achieve them.
+Emissions - Waste Management - Non-hazardous Waste KPI A1.5 Description of emission target(s) set and steps taken to achieve them.
 A1.
-Emissions - GHG Emissions KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them.
-A1.
-Emissions - Waste Management - Non-hazardous Waste
+Emissions - GHG Emissions KPI A1.6 Description of how hazardous and non-hazardous waste are handled, and a description of reduction target(s) set and steps taken to achieve them.